demisto/content-docs/docs/partners/become-a-tech-partner.md

 - Access to GitHub
 - _Optional_: basic knowledge of Docker, if you want to use your own libraries or pip modules

-# Partner Onboarding Process
+# XSOAR Partner Onboarding Process

 The following steps explain the process that you need to go through in order to become a Palo Alto Networks Technology Partner with Cortex XSOAR, and start developing content and integrations that can be certified and deployed to customers globally.
-Please review the following with your team and work with your Cortex XSOAR Technical Alliances contacts to get started.
+Please review the following with your team and work with your Cortex XSOAR <a href="mailto:soar.alliances@paloaltonetworks.com">Partner Success Team</a> to get started.

-## 1. Sign up as a Technology Partner
+## 1. Sign up as an XSOAR Technology Partner

 [Submit your application now!](https://start.paloaltonetworks.com/become-a-technology-partner) After your application is approved you’ll receive an email with a few resources to help you get started, and we'll reach out for a follow up.
 <a class="button button--outline button--primary button--lg" href="https://start.paloaltonetworks.com/become-a-technology-partner" target="_blank">Sign Up Now</a>